ADHD....Why can't you sit still?

 How can I help?

-There are multiple factors that can influence the way our brain, neurotransmitters and nervous system works.
+There are multiple factors that can influence the way our brain, neurotransmitters and nervous system work.
 It's important to look to see why / what could be done to help reduce ADHD symptoms.
-Fortunately, most of these can be assess by looking at the health history and through functional testing.
+Fortunately, most of these can be assessed by looking at the health history and through functional testing.

 Natural treatments for ADHD may include changes in diet, nutritional supplementation, herbal medicines and gentle lifestyle changes.
 Contact me today for an appointment.